Large Data Volumes

 LDV Checklist for CTA Scenarios

-When you encounter LDV in a CTA scenario, systematically address:
+When LDV appears in a CTA scenario, address these points systematically:

-- Growth projection — What is the data growth rate?
-When will you hit the next threshold?
+- Growth projection: What is the data growth rate?
+When will the next threshold hit?

-- Monitoring — How will you detect performance degradation before users notice?
+- Monitoring: How will performance degradation be detected before users notice?

-- Security — Data skew and ownership distribution affect sharing performance (Security)
+- Sharing Model: data skew and ownership distribution affect sharing recalculation performance

-- Integration — Bulk API strategies and PK chunking for LDV extracts (Integration)
+- Integration Patterns: Bulk API strategies and PK chunking for LDV extracts

 Sources